How DreamLab supports our researchers

 However, we are limited by the huge computing power required to run this simulation process.

+The DreamLab app can help researchers find a new way to select the best drug for an individual cancer patient.
 We developed a novel computational method to solve this problem, which could be used to subtype cancer patients and help find the optimal therapy.

 DreamLab provides a unique opportunity for us to finish the analysis using millions of smartphones.
 The whole analysis will be split into millions of tiny tasks, which will be distributed to your smartphone and processed while you sleep.